nathanwoulfe/NestingContently/README.md

 Fear not!
 Nesting Contently III got your back, friend.
 NC III works its magic on the Block List, to make disabling blocks as easy as something really easy.
 NC III also supports nested Nested Content, if you're into that kinda thing.
 Probably supports nested nested Nested Content too, you pervert.

 NC III is a big old change of approach with respect to updating model values - it's a lot simpler, to better work with (around?)
 Nested Content's interesting (odd?) approach to model syncing.
 For Block List, it's super straight forward, which is nice, and allows NC III to support both editors from the same implementation.

+Hell, you shouldn't be reading this far.
+Don't install this version, go away and upgrade your Umbraco websites and enjoy all the features and improvements added since Block List arrived in 8.7 way back in September 2020.

 ### Get it
  - via Nuget => `Install-Package NestingContently.Umbraco`